membersheep/ems/README.md

 # Euclidean Multitrack Sequencer

 ## TODO
+Get midi inputs from device and update the corresponding Track Send midi messages
+Allow to change internal BPM
+Allow Sync to extenal clock
+Allow to play/pause/stop with on screen buttons
-Allow to select the input and output device with on screen buttons Allow to play/pause/stop with on screen buttons
+Allow to select the input and output device with on screen buttons
-Get midi inputs from device
-	update the corresponding EMSTrack
-	generate midi Track with euclidean generator function update the corresponding midi Track